Implied Volatility Expansions for VIX Options in Forward Variance Models: Single-kernel forward variance models

-Inspired by \cite{bompis_analytical_2018}, we derive an approximation for the volatility implied by VIX call prices in \eqref{eq:vix_call_proxy_single_kernel} by using relations between BS Greeks and sensitivities of VIX option prices with respect to log-spot $x$ and volatility $\sigma$ in \eqref{eq:identities_bs_price}.
+Inspired by \cite{bompis_analytical_2018}, we derive an approximation for the volatility implied by VIX call prices in \eqref{eq:vix_call_proxy_single_kernel} by using relations between BS-Greeks and sensitivities of VIX option prices with respect to log-spot $x$ and volatility $\sigma$ in \eqref{eq:identities_bs_price}.

 \begin{theorem} Under Assumptions \ref{assump:initial_instantaneous_forward_variance}, \ref{assump:kernel_function} and \ref{assump:no_degenerate}, the VIX implied volatility $\sbs(k,T)$ defined in \eqref{eq:vix_iv} is approximated by \eqlnostar{eq:vix_iv_proxy_single_kernel}{ \sbs(k,T) \approx \frac{\wtsp}{2} + \frac{\gamma_2}{2 \wtsp T} + \frac{3 \gamma_3}{8 \wtsp T} - \frac{\gamma_3}{\wtsp^3 T^2} (x_P-k), } where $\wtsp = \frac{\sigma_P}{\sqrt{T}}$, $x_P = \frac{\mu_P}{2} + \frac{\sigma_P^2}{8}$, and the coefficients $(\gamma_i)_{i\in\{1,2,3\}}$ are given in \eqref{eq:coefficients}. \end{theorem}